Illumina/manta/docs/userGuide/README.md

   caller without scoring by manta itself (by default manta scoring starts at size 51).
 * __candidateSmallIndels.vcf.gz__
-    * Subset of the candidateSV.vcf.gz file containing only simple insertion and deletion variants of size 50 or less.
-Passing this file to a small variant caller like strelka or starling (Isaac Variant Caller) will provide continuous coverage over all indel sizes when the small variant caller and manta outputs are evaluated together.
-Alternate small indel candidate sets can be parsed out of the candidateSV.vcf.gz file if this candidate set is not appropriate.
+    * Subset of the __candidateSV.vcf.gz__ file containing only simple insertion and deletion variants of size 50 or less.
+Passing this file to a small variant caller will provide continuous coverage over all indel sizes when the small variant caller and manta outputs are evaluated together.
+Alternate small indel candidate sets can be parsed out of the __candidateSV.vcf.gz file__ if this candidate set is not appropriate.

 For tumor-only analysis, Manta will produce an additional VCF:

 * __tumorSV.vcf.gz__
+    * Subset of the __candidateSV.vcf.gz__ file after removing redundant candidates and small indels of size 50 or less.
+The SVs are not scored, but including additional
-    * Unscored SV and indel candidates (same content as the __candidateSV.vcf.gz__ above), but including additional details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model are applied to the single tumor case to improve precision.
+  details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model are applied to the single tumor case to improve precision.

 ### Manta VCF reporting format